 Top Tip

-It’s all about water usage and conservation.
-The EPA estimates that standard toilets account for almost 30 percent of your home’s water usage (1).
-They also estimate that 4,000 gallons could be saved annually by switching to a dual flush toilet.
+Choosing a dual-flush toilet is all about reducing how much water you use.
+The EPA estimates that standard toilets account for almost 30% of an average home’s water usage (1).
+They also estimate that a home can save about 4,000 gallons annually by switching to a dual-flush toilet.

 Type and Style

-Toilets generally come in one and two-piece options.
-One-piece toilets are popular because they require no assembly.
-The tank and the bowl are one, making them sleeker in design and easier to clean.
-You don’t have to worry about bacterial build-up around the seals like you do with a two-piece toilet.
+Toilets generally have either a one-piece or two-piece design.
+One-piece toilets are popular because they don’t require assembly.
+The tank and bowl are a single piece, giving them a sleeker appearance and making them easier to clean.
+This seamless design means you won’t need to worry about dirt and bacteria building up around the seals as you would with a two-piece toilet.

 Size and Shape